hbz/limetrans/README.md

 #### Configure Elasticsearch

-Currently, Elasticsearch is configured to run on a cluster named `elasticsearch-01`, see e.g. [here](https://github.com/hbz/limetrans/blob/master/src/conf/dev/marc21-de836-index.json#L14).
-Make sure you have accordingly configured the cluster name in `/etc/elasticsearch/elasticsearch.yml`.
+Make sure you have configured the cluster name in `/etc/elasticsearch/elasticsearch.yml` according to your Limetrans configuration.

 #### Optionally, you may want to install the [head plugin](https://mobz.github.io/elasticsearch-head/)